kyrylo/colir/README.md

 Description
 -----------

-This tiny library provides support for HEX numbers and some simple manipulations with them.
+This tiny library provides support for RGB colours and some simple manipulations with them.

 Installation